We have heard the instructional cry most of our lives, summoning us to become our brother’s keeper.

 A good example was providing unsolicited advice within gym settings.
 Invariably, a new face would stroll around the complex attempting to understand the benefits and mechanics of the various types of equipment.

-What equipment developed which part of the body?
+What equipment developed on which part of the body?

 Seeing the perplexity on their faces, I would merely start explaining what the equipment was used for—no introductions or permission.
 I just dove in.